wotography/DVR-timeline-version-manager/README.md

 > **Notice:** The Python script is no longer actively developed or maintained.

-For more detailed python script-specific instructions see: [Python CLI Script Documentation](./python-legacy-script/README_py.md) (⚠️ legacy, not maintained).
+For more detailed Python script–specific instructions, see: [Python CLI Script Documentation](./python-legacy-script/README_py.md) (⚠️ legacy, not maintained).

 ## Donate
 Thanks for using this script — I hope it helped with your work!